FedericoTs/FeedbackforFounders/documentation/auth_implementation_tracking.md

 - Created three new storyboards to demonstrate different aspects of authentication
 - All storyboards are now properly wrapped with StoryboardAuthWrapper
 - Completed Phase 1 and Phase 2 of the authentication implementation plan
-- Ready to begin Phase 3: Improve Error Handling and Loading States
+- Made significant progress on Phase 3: Improve Error Handling and Loading States
+- Enhanced errorHandler.ts with comprehensive error handling system
+- Created AuthError and AuthRetryIndicator components for better error UX
+- Implemented circuit breaker pattern to prevent excessive retries
+- Created ErrorHandlingDemoStoryboard to showcase error handling capabilities